knu2xs/arcgis-ml-docker/README.md

 # Docker Image Templates

-Getting an environemnt configured to work with machine learning and the Python API requires getting _quite a bit of configuration_ to get set up and running.
-An additional consideration is many of the features of the Python API supporting machine learning, notably the SpatialDataFrame, are under active development.
-As a result, it can be advantagous to also have access to an environemnt with the latest daily build to test against as well.
+Getting an environemnt configured to work with machine learning and the Python API requires some fiddling to get set up and running.
+Further, depending on what you are attempting to do, it is desireable to get a few other complimentary capabilities set up as well - possibly Spark and PySpark or TensorFlow and Keras.
+Instead of wresting to get these set up every time, I created a few Dockerfiles with supporting build scripts to streamline this process for myself between my Mac and my Windows machines.
+The Dockerfiles used for building these images are not very complex.
+They build on the excellent images provided by Jupyter.

-## Current Status 07Jun2018
+## Prerequsites

-In support of current initiatives and resources we are using for machine learning, there are currently three images set up with a standard structure including a Dockerfile defining the build and associated resources to make building and running the image locally much easier.
+Before getting started, please ensure you have [Docker]((https://store.docker.com/search?type=edition&offering=community)) installed on your machine.
+Once installed, if you are on a Windows machine, please ensure you also set the Docker network interface as private for file sharing to work as expected.

+The PowerShell command to switch the Docker network interface to private is included in the file, `dockerNatPrivate.ps1`.
+It contains a single command you can simply run by copying and pasting into a PowerShell session being run as an Administrator as well...

+`Set-NetConnectionProfile -interfacealias "vEthernet (DockerNAT)" -NetworkCategory Private`

 ## Images